Medical Information Privacy Practices

 information to the correctional institution or law enforcement official as necessary (1) for the institution to provide you with health care; (2) to protect your health and safety or the health and safety of others; or (3) for the safety and security of the correctional institution.

 - Workers’ Compensation.
 We may disclose your medical information as authorized by, and to the extent necessary to comply with, laws relating to workers’ compensation or similar programs that provide benefits for work related injuries or illness.

 - Uses and Disclosure Requiring your Written Authorization.
 Other uses and disclosures of your medical information not covered by this Notice or the laws that apply to us will be made only with your specific written authorization.
-Disclosures that require your authorization include disclosure of psychotherapy notes, disclosures for marketing other than as provided in this Notice, and other disclosures that the hospital would get paid to make, with some exceptions.
+Uses and disclosures that require your authorization include use and disclosure of psychotherapy notes, use and disclosure for marketing (other than face to face communications and small, promotional gifts), and other disclosures that the hospital would get paid to make, with some exceptions.
 If you provide us authorization to use or disclose medical information about you, you may revoke that authorization, in writing, at any time.
 If you revoke your authorization, we will no longer use or disclose your medical information for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your authorization, and that we are required to retain our records of the care that we provided to you.

 Although your health record is the physical property of St. Anthony’s Medical Center, the information contained in the record belongs to you.
 You have the following rights with respect to your medical information that we maintain: